Family Encyclopedia >> Home & Garden

 1. Close your shutters

-This simple gesture can reduce your electricity bill by 7% and lower the temperature by 6°C.
+Studies show this simple step can cut your electricity bill by 7% and reduce indoor temperatures by up to 6°C.

 2. Don't close all the doors